 Finally, game developers in Europe and North America generally go for FIGSPR (French, Italian, German, Spanish, Portuguese, and Russian) whereas Asian studios opt more for Asian languages to start with including mostly CJK (Chinese, Japanese, and Korean).
 Thus, if you have the opportunity to localize your game in many languages, these would be the best ones to start with.

 Note: It is recommended to start by localizing your storefronts for languages your game already supports and avoid localizing the ones that are not supported inside the game as users might feel cheated.

 Localizing not only your game but also metadata is crucial when launching your game in new markets.
-If you want to learn more about how AppTweak can help you with the localization process, don’t hesitate to look at our 5 Steps to Boost App Downloads with Localization.
+If you want to learn more about how AppTweak can help you with the localization process, don’t hesitate to look at our Step-by-Step Guide to Boost App Downloads with Localization.